 He tells the man to do a basic thing, too—to wash off the clay in the pool of Siloam.
 By this simple, earthly act the man is healed and becomes able to see.

 Sure enough, the owners are furious at having lost their income.
 They drag Paul and his companion Silas into the market place and accuse them of disturbing the city and advocating Jewish customs that are against Roman law.
-The magistrates and the crowd beat them with rods, and they are dragged off to prison, where their confinement is assured by their feet being fastened in the stocks.
+The magistrates and the crowd beat them with rods, and they are marched off to prison, where their confinement is assured by their feet being fastened in the stocks.

 For the second time, Paul extends concern.
-He does so to a person who is neither his companion nor a fellow prisoner, but who has been put in front of him.
+He does so to a person who is neither his companion nor a fellow prisoner, but who has been put in front of him: the jailer.
 When an earthquake shakes the prison, all the prisoners' shackles are unfastened.
-The jailer is panicked, terrified and fully aware that he will be held responsible when all the prisoners escape.
+The jailer is panicked, terrified and fully aware that he will be held responsible when the prisoners escape.
 As he is about to kill himself, Paul calls out to him, "Do not harm yourself, for we are all here."

 This unexpected concern makes the jailer realize what kind of person Paul is, and he comes to believe in the God to whom Paul is so dedicated.
 He and his household are baptized that same night.
 They offer the former prisoners hospitality in their home, and everyone rejoices.
 They are truly in front of each other, and together in front of God.